ontogen/ontogen.github.io/_posts/2024-08-10-ontogens-repository-and-service-model.md

 mermaid: true
 ---

-This is the third post in a series of four blog posts introducing the different parts of the Ontogen version control system and the ideas behind it:
+This is the third in a series of four blog posts introducing the different parts of the Ontogen version control system and the ideas behind it:

 1. [Introducing Ontogen](/introduction/part-1)
 2. [Ontogen's Versioning Model](/introduction/part-2)